TheRustifyer/dotfiles/README.md

 ## Completing the setup

-We're finally here (if you're on Windows)!

-Big news, everything from here is mostly automated!
-In your checkout bare repo there's a *shell* script, named `build.sh` that is ready to install all the tools required to have the setup working.
+In your checked-out bare repo there's a *shell* script, named `build.sh` that is ready to install all the tools required to have the setup working.
 There's a lot of things here, but the script is ready to accept command line arguments, so we can better choose what tools and suites we installed on our machine.
 So, instead of running the full setup, I'll be listing below the logical steps in order and invoking in different iterations every set of tools, so we can better know what is happening and better understanding our final configuration.